Yvan Muller: British Touring Car championship

-In 2001 the regulations changed to the new Touring Cars.
+In 2001, the regulations changed to the new Touring Cars.
 Vauxhall debuted its BTC-T Vauxhall Astra Coupe for both the Vauxhall Motorsport team and Egg Sport both run by Triple Eight Race Engineering.
 The Astra was the car to beat against its competitors.
 Muller and teammate Plato fought for the championship the whole season.
-Muller finished 2nd in the championship after his car caught fire in the final race leaving Plato as the champion.
+Muller finished second in the championship after his car caught fire in the final race leaving Plato as the champion.
 2002 BTCC would be much of the same.
 The Astra was the best car against Honda, Peugeot, MG and Proton despite some reliability problems throughout the season.
 James Thompson moved up to Vauxhall Motorsport after 2001 champion Jason Plato left to drive in ASCAR.
-Yvan finished 2nd in the championship again behind teammate James Thompson after more bad luck during the season and last few races caused him to again miss out on the title.
+Muller finished second in the championship again behind teammate Thompson after more bad luck during the season and last few races caused him to again miss out on the title.
 He would again drive in 2003 for Vauxhall.
 The team now called VX Racing continued racing the Astra Coupe and also streached to a three car works Vauxhall/VXR team after Egg Sport was dropped.
-The Astra Coupe was again the car to beat and Yvan Muller and James Thompson again fought for the championship.
+The Astra Coupe was again the car to beat and Muller and Thompson again fought for the championship.
 Muller won his first title from teammate Thompson after a very strong season.

 2004 would be the last year for the Astra Coupe.
-The Astra was challenged very hard in 2004 by Honda, MG and Seat making its debut with former Vauxhall driver and 2001 champion Jason Plato, but consistency lead both the VX Racing teammates of Yvan Muller and James Thompson to fight for the championship.
+The Astra was challenged very hard in 2004 by Honda, MG and Seat making its debut with former Vauxhall driver and 2001 champion Jason Plato, but consistency lead both the VX Racing teammates of Muller and Thompson to fight for the championship.
 Thompson won his second championship from Muller by one point.

 2005 saw the new BTC-T Vauxhall Astra Sport Hatch replace the extremely successful Astra Coupe for Vauxhall.
 The Astra Sport Hatch was out classed by the new Honda Integra and prevented Muller from winning a second title.
-He finished second in the championship for the 4th time in 5 years, making a decision at the end of 2005, Muller left the BTCC to drive for Seat in the WTCC.
+He finished second in the championship for the fourth time in five years, making a decision at the end of 2005, Muller left the BTCC to drive for Seat in the WTCC.